harryho/db-samples/README.md

-Northwind sample database for MySql, PostgresQL
+Northwind sample database for MySql, PostgresQL, and more
 ====

 This project is inspired by [Microsoft Sample Databases](https://github.com/Microsoft/sql-server-samples), but it only targets other databases, such as MySql, PostgresQL, etc.